detail, "Fire on the Beach", 14" x 11"

 This was the first painting that featured the striped tents of Chappaquiddick, hence its title.
 An eerie light casts the long shadows of late afternoon.
 A storm is brewing on the horizon.
 "Chappaquiddick" is oil on wood panel, 30" x 24".

 This lighthouse at the end of the long stone jetty actually exists in Rockland, Maine.
-The body language of both figures in "A Gathering Storm" is very expressive.
+The body language of both figures in "A Gathering Storm" expresses the attitudes of adolescence.
 The painting is a 24" x 30" oil on panel.